Add a network zone to Global Session Policies

 And Risk is: Select a risk level of Low, Medium, or High to change the level of risk that is needed to match the rule.
 See Risk scoring.

-And Behavior is: Enter a behavior type or a named behavior see Security Behavior Detection types.
+And Behavior is: Enter a behavior type or a named behavior see About Behavior types.

 And primary factor is: Select Password / IDP or Password / IDP / any factor allowed by app sign on rules.
 To set up passwordless authentication, see Set up passwordless sign-in experience.

 And secondary factor: Indicate whether a secondary factor is required.
 Selecting this box also displays radio buttons that determine whether the prompt is triggered per a device, at every sign-on, or per a session time that you specify.
-Choosing Every Time does not allow end users to control MFA prompts.
+Choosing Every Time doesn't allow end users to control MFA prompts.

 Manage configuration for Multifactor Authentication: Click the Manage Configurations for Multifactor Authentication link for quick access to the Authentication page and the Authenticators tab.
 See Authenticators and MFA Enrollment for details about each of the authentication options.